MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Bots.md

 ### Step 2: Build even richer cards

 Adaptive Cards offer more than just customizable text.

-Some other things you can do with Adaptive Cards are...
+You can:

 * Add `Images` to your card
-* Add structure to your content with `Containers` and `Columns`
+* Organize your content with `Containers` and `Columns`
 * Add multiple types of `Actions`
 * Collect `Input` from your users
 * Have one card `show another card`
 * ...[and more](http://localhost:55000/explorer/)!

 ## Platform Libraries